zhuhl98/zhuhl98.github.io/_pages/publications.md

 International Conference on Learning Representations (ICLR), 2024

-Philosophical Transactions of the Royal Society A, special issue: World Models, A(G)I, and the Hard Problem(s) of Life–Mind Continuity (in press)
+Philosophical Transactions of the Royal Society A, special issue: World Models, A(G)I, and the Hard Problem(s) of Life–Mind Continuity

 [Efficient Prompt Caching via Embedding Similarity](https://arxiv.org/abs/2402.01173)